dblock/gem-licenses/README.md

 Gem-Licenses
 ============

-Collect license information from project's gems.
+Attempt to collect license information from project's gems.